Table of Contents

 - What are the complications of a hematoma?

 What causes a hematoma?

 Trauma is the most common cause of a hematoma.
 When people think of trauma, they generally think of car accidents, falls, head injuries, broken bones, and gunshot wounds.
-Trauma to tissue may also be caused by an aggressive sneeze or an unexpected twist of a limb.
-When a blood vessel is damaged blood leaks into the surrounding tissue; this blood tends to coagulate or clot.
-The greater the amount of bleeding that occurs, the larger the amount of clot formation.
+Trauma to tissue also may be caused by an aggressive sneeze or an unexpected twist of an arm or leg.
+When a blood vessel is damaged, blood leaks into the surrounding tissue; this blood tends to coagulate or clot.
+The greater the amount of bleeding that occurs, the larger the amount of clot (hematoma) formation.
+Continue Reading